Avoid Capital Gains Tax on Gifted Property UK

 Why you should read this article about gifting buy to let properties to children or another family member

-– The buy-to-let asset will no longer be income-generating, as such, the amount of income tax paid by a parent is reduced
+– The buy-to-let asset will no longer be income-generating.
+As such, the amount of income tax paid by a parent is reduced

 – You do not wish to pay Capital Gains Tax on the transfer of a buy-to-let property that you have gifted the asset to a loved one and a family member.
-A gift of any asset could be subject to tax but can be avoided with the right advice.

-Capital Gains Tax avoidance using a trust TCGA S.260
+CGT avoidance using a trust TCGA S.260

 We will now focus on the subject of transferring/gifting a BTL into a legal structure.
 You create a trust whilst avoiding CGT and IHT.
 The piece of legislation that we will focus on is Section 260 of TCGA.
-Always make sure that you take legal advice from a qualified solicitor that knows how to deal with property transactions.
+Always make sure that you take legal advice from a qualified solicitor who knows how to deal with property transactions.

 Can I transfer/gift house into trust for my children?